rimarin/rimarin/README.md

 ### Hi there 👋

-Master student in Computer Science at the [Technical University of Berlin](https://www.tu.berlin/en/).

-I like databases.
+MSc Computer Science student at TU Berlin, interested in databases and distributed systems

 <!--
 **rimarin/rimarin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.